Aryanka-Pawar/quiz_app/README.md

 # Quiz App

-A Flutter project to take exam from different subjects.
+The Flutter project to take exam from different subjects.
 You can assign date, time and duration of the exam.

 ## To Run The Project